ndlib/noids/README.md

 # Using mysql database backend

-Use the command line option `--mysql` to store the noid states in a MySQL database.
+MySql configuration can be done either using a config file or the command line.
-The format of the option is `user:password@tcp(hostname:port)/database`.
+The command line option `--mysql` with the connection information in the format `user:password@tcp(hostname:port)/database`.

 # Security and Authentication